MartinSchobben/PAGES/README.md

 render_slides()
 ```

-## Exercizes
+## Exercises

-Details regarding the exercizes and live programming during the webinar
+Details regarding the exercise and live programming during the webinar
 can be found under the package vignettes (called with `vignette()`).

 -   RStudio projects: `vignette("project", package = "PAGES")`